EFICO Supplier Requirements for EUDR compliance (Update April 2025)

 According to the European Commission (2023), one of the main drivers of deforestation is the expansion of agricultural land linked to the production of specific commodities.
 The EU’s consumption of these products significantly contributes to global deforestation.

-To tackle the issue of ‘imported deforestation’, the EU introduced EU Regulation 2023/1115 on deforestation-free products, commonly known as the “EUDR”, which took effect on June 29, 2023.
-Starting December 30, 2024, seven key commodities -coffee, cocoa, soy, palm oil, cattle, wood and rubber -along with certain derived products (listed in Annex 1 of the Regulation) cannot be placed on or exported from the EU market unless it can be demonstrated that:
+To tackle the issue of ‘imported deforestation’, the EU introduced the Regulation 2023/1115 on deforestation-free products, commonly known as the “EUDR”, which took effect on June 29, 2023.
+Starting December 30, 2025, seven key commodities – coffee, cocoa, soy, palm oil, cattle, wood and rubber – along with certain derived products (listed in Annex 1 of the Regulation) cannot be placed on or exported from the EU market unless it can be demonstrated that:

 The EUDR mandates that operators (the first importers of green/roasted coffee) provide geolocation data for all production areas associated with the product, as well as sufficient information to prove compliance with these two criteria (as detailed in Article 9 of the Regulation.)
 Additionally, due diligence obligations require operators to conduct a risk assessment to evaluate the provided information (Article 10) and, if there is potential non-compliance, to implement risk mitigation measures (Article 11).

-Once the documentation confirms there is no or negligible risk of non-compliance, operators must submit a Due Diligence Statement (DDS) through the EU Information System (TRACES) before shipment.
-This submission generates a DDS reference number (RN), which is necessary to release the product for free circulation within or export from the EU market.
-Downstream operators (such as processors, including decaffeinators) and large traders (such as resellers for distribution, consumption, or use) have similar due diligence obligations and must submit a DDS based on a previous RN.
-SME2 traders are exempt from due diligence and data collection obligations, except for obtaining the RN.
+Once the documentation confirms there is no or negligible risk of non-compliance, operators must submit a Due Diligence Statement (‘DDS’) through the EU Information System (TRACES) before shipment.
+This submission generates a DDS reference number, which is necessary to release the product for free circulation within or export from the EU market.
+Downstream operators (such as processors, including decaffeinators) and large traders (such as resellers for distribution, consumption, or use) have similar due diligence obligations and must submit a DDS based on a previous reference number.
+SME2 traders are exempt from due diligence and data collection obligations, except for obtaining the reference number.

 EU Member States will impose proportionate and dissuasive penalties for non-compliance, which may include confiscation of goods, fines of at least 4% of turnover on the EU market, and temporary bans on further imports.
 Competent Authorities designated by each Member State will conduct controls using a risk-based approach (i.e. 1%, 5%, or 9% of operators respectively from low-, standard, or high-risk countries3), and on the basis of substantiated concerns raised by third-parties.